Menu Close

 • Olive Oil

-• Walnuts: because I love adding heart-healthy and brain-healthy ingredients to my foods when I can.
+• Walnuts: because I love adding nutritious ingredients to my foods when I can.
 I stocked up a few bags of these walnuts which are super cheap and a great value for the quality.

 • Hulled Sunflower Seeds – a favorite addition to salads, I love adding these little seeds which give a fantastic flavor and crunch.